ARTICLE I Section 1 - Name

 Membership application procedures shall be as follows:

-- Application for membership shall be submitted online at www.misasom.org, or on a form supplied by the association to any Board Member or the association
+a.
+Application for membership shall be submitted online at www.misasom.org, or on a form supplied by the Association. `

-- Approval of an application for membership only requires a cursory verification of State of Michigan Employment by a Member of the Board
+b.
+Approval of an application for membership only requires a cursory verification of membership eligibility by a member of the Board.
+The application shall be

-- The membership application shall be submitted to the Board at the next scheduled Board meeting to begin the formal enrollment process.
-Disapproved candidates will be given fifteen (15) days from date of chair's memo in which to appeal the action
+c.
+Disapproved candidates will be given fifteen (15) days from date of notification in which to appeal the action.

-- payment for lunches, conferences, etc. is not received in a timely manner
+b. payment for lunches, conferences, etc. is not received within 30 calendar days of the event

 A suspended member shall lose all rights and privileges.

-A member shall be reinstated if dues are paid in full prior to the end of the fiscal year.
+A member shall be reinstated if all payments and fees are paid in full prior to the end of the fiscal year.

 Section 5 - Membership Termination

-A membership is terminated when requested by the member in writing to the secretary with no further action or as in Section 4 a.
+A membership is terminated when requested by the member in writing to the Association with no further obligation.

 The fiscal year shall begin on January 1 of each year and close on the following December 31.